sutanubh1/aum_Python_LLM_challanges/competition_01_sequence_alignment/README.md

 | Template_45 | 230 | 1.78 |
 | Template_23 | 224 | 1.72 |

-At the end of the output, print the query-template alignment for the best-fit template only.
+At the end of the output, print the total compute time and the query-template alignment for the best-fit template only.

+### Deliverables

+Each submission must include the following files: Your final code implementation (.py or .ipynb) and the output file (.txt or .docx)

 ### 📊 Evaluation Components